tenapril/kuaci/README.md

 # kuaci
 Open Source KTP Checker + KYC

-This repository contain the lookup data for mapping the KTP into Location, Gender, and DOB.
+This repository contain the lookup data for mapping the KTP into Location.
+This data requires a lot of time to make it.
+And the logic is in the `kuaci.py`.

 This my first time trying to create an open source :)
-Feel free to connect with me via email `andrewtirtokusumo@gmail.com`
+Please be kind.